- Bilirubin is found in the liver and is produced when red blood cells break down.

 Bilirubin only becomes dangerous when it accumulates in the bloodstream.
-High levels of bilirubin can cause jaundice, a medical condition in which your skin looks yellow.
+High levels of bilirubin can cause jaundice, which is a medical condition that causes your skin to look yellow.
 This can be a sign of liver disease in children and adults.

-Bilirubin that measures higher than 25 mg can lead to brain damage, deafness, and motor conditions such as cerebral palsy.
+Bilirubin levels are affected by age and overall health.
+For babies, bilirubin that measures higher than 20-25 milligrams per deciliter can lead to neurological damage.
+This is why it’s important to check their bilirubin levels.
 A urine test is one way of measuring how much bilirubin you have in your body.

 Some prescription drugs can cause a false positive, or a higher-than-normal reading of bilirubin in your body.
-False positives indicate high bilirubin levels that are not a marker of liver disease.
+False positives indicate high bilirubin levels that aren’t necessarily associated with liver disease.
 Discuss your medication usage with your doctor.

-If you routinely take the following drugs, you may be asked to stop taking them for a couple of days prior to your bilirubin testing:
+If you routinely take the following drugs, you may be asked to stop taking them for a couple of days before your bilirubin testing:

 Visit your local medical testing lab to get the special container needed to collect your urine.
-This is usually a large plastic jug fitted with a screw-on cover.
+This is usually a large plastic jug fitted with a screw-top cover.

 Newborn babies often have jaundice.
-This is because infants make more red blood cells than adults, and their livers are not as efficient at removing bilirubin from the body.
-Increased bilirubin and the resulting jaundice can be dangerous to infants if the underlying condition is not treated.
+This is because infants’ livers aren’t as efficient at removing bilirubin from the body.
+Increased bilirubin and the resulting jaundice can be dangerous to infants if the underlying condition isn’t treated.